reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) which generate a wide range of Elasticsearch queries.

 ## Indexing and Searching with ElasticsearchRestTemplate
-The Spring Data repository may not be suitable in situations when we need more control over how we design our queries or when the team already has expertise with Elasticsearch syntax.
+The Spring Data repository may not be suitable when we need more control over how we design our queries or when the team already has expertise with Elasticsearch syntax.

 In this situation, we use [ElasticsearchRestTemplate](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/core/ElasticsearchRestTemplate.html).
-It is the new client of Elasticsearch based on HTTP and replaces the TransportClient of earlier versions, which used a node-to-node binary protocol.
+It is the new client of Elasticsearch based on HTTP, replacing the TransportClient of earlier versions, which used a node-to-node binary protocol.

 `ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy-lifting for low level search and cluster actions.